nattlip/com.jilles.x10/README.md

 What doesn't:

-* Dim and All commands not yet implemented.
+*  All commands not yet implemented.

 * The app shows all kind of referencing and extending possible in node.js 4.6.0 with Ecma6 , programming it was an excercise for Ecma6 and referencing